KCL-iGEM2020/KCL_UK/README.md

 <i>Fig. 2: Here you can see the algorithm applied to an arbitrary sphere alongside our final scaffold design</i>

 # iGAM Software
 Through our collaboration with The University of Calgary 2020 iGEM Team, we have developed the MFP iGAM script to predict genetic algorithms for our particular mussel foot protein, Pvfp-5β.
-More information regarding iGAM can be found ([here] (https://2020.igem.org/Team:Calgary/iGAM)).
+More information regarding iGAM can be found ([here](https://2020.igem.org/Team:Calgary/iGAM)).